 Reproducible Tasks

-A “reproducible task” is a concept Dr. Shipon-Blum talks about frequently.
-These are tasks that are the same over and over again.
-How do these benefit a child with SM?
-When a child both enjoys an activity, plus feels competent with it, the thoughts and feelings that are produced regarding this activity boost the child’s confidence level.7 When a child’s confidence is up, their anxiety level is down.
+“Reproducible tasks” are tasks that are the same over and over again.
+When a child both enjoys an activity and feels competent with it, the thoughts and feelings that are produced regarding this activity boost the child’s confidence level.9 When a child’s confidence is up, their anxiety level is down.
 When a child’s anxiety level is down, their speech output is up.

 Forced Choice Questions, Behavioral Descriptions, and Reflection